Chile

 NOTICES:

-Every vessel coming directly from a foreign country and preceding to a national port
+Every vessel coming directly from a foreign country and proceeding to a national port

 must report arrival to the Maritime Authority of the port, a minimum of 24 hours in